araujo88/primus-os/README.md

 # PrimusOS

-A simple bare-bones 32-bit operating system written in Assembly x86 and C for educational purposes.
+A simple bare-bones 32-bit Ring 0 operating system written in Assembly x86 and C for educational purposes. <br>
+Inspired by Terry A. Davis (in memoriam).

 ## Bootloader "hello world" example